Mitali10/Voltemort-Skystone/README.md

 ## Autonomous for Skystone Season

-Our autonomous code is located [TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode).
+Our autonomous code is located in [TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode).

 The following files are used in competitions:
 - SkystoneAutoParkBlue - only parks